gbprod/yanky.nvim/README.md

   highlight = {
     on_put = true,
     on_yank = true,
+    put_higroup = "YankyPut",
+    yank_higroup = "YankyYanked",
     timer = 500,
   },
 })
 ```

-You can override `YankyPut` highlight to change colors.
+You can change `yank_higroup` or `put_higroup` to any of the existing highlight-groups to change the highlight color.

 #### `highlight.on_put`